SQIAsignHD: SQIsignHD Adaptor Signature: Preliminaries

 \subsection{SQIsignHD}

-SQIsignHD \cite{sqisignhd} is a post-quantum digital signature scheme inspired by SQISign \cite{sqisign} that uses the algorithmic breakthrough from the attacks \cite{CDattackSIDH}, \cite{attack2SIDH}, and \cite{attack3} on SIDH to efficiently represent isogenies of arbitrary degrees.
-It scales well to high-security levels, is simpler and more efficient, and has smaller signature sizes than SQISign.
-The SQIsignHD protocol is as follows:
+SQIsignHD \cite{sqisignhd} is a post-quantum digital signature scheme derived from SQISign \cite{sqisign}, incorporating recent advancements stemming from attacks \cite{CDattackSIDH, attack2SIDH, attack3} on SIDH.
+These advancements enable efficient representation of isogenies of arbitrary degrees.
+In comparison to SQISign, SQIsignHD provides improved scalability for higher security levels, greater simplicity and efficiency, and smaller signature sizes.
+The protocol is outlined as follows: